-The Grammar Troubleshooter: A no-frills guidebook to FIND and to FIX errors, see sample pages, 2013.
+The Grammar Troubleshooter: A No-Frills Guide to FIND and FIX Errors, see sample pages, 2013.

 Crisis Communication Plan: A PR Blue Print

 Media Policies and Procedures

 IntroductionThis crisis communication plan will outline a generic, basic crisis communication plan.
 To apply it to your situation you may need to adjust some things and add your own information.
 It is not intended to answer all questions or fill all needs it is just a basic outline of options you might consider if and when you are in the midst of a crisis and need help.

 A crisis is any situation that threatens the integrity or reputation of your company, usually brought on by adverse or negative media attention.
 These situations can be any kind of legal dispute, theft, accident, fire, flood or manmade disaster that could be attributed to your company.
 It can also be a situation where in the eyes of the media or general public your company did not react to one of the above situations in the appropriate manner.
 This definition is not all encompassing but rather is designed to give you an idea for the types of situations where you may need to follow this plan.

 If handled correctly the damage can be minimized.

 One thing to remember that is crucial in a crisis is tell it all, tell it fast and tell the truth.
 If you do this you have done all you can to minimize the situation.